Khalique13/dvsd_pe_sky130/README.md

 ## Area of improvement

 - Improvement in the design and integration of Power pins.
-- Post layout simulation bugs to be fixed in sky130 nm pdks.
 - To perform spice simulation of the final GDS layout.

 ## References